bhj/KaraokeEternal/README.md

 2. `npm install`
 3. `npm run dev` and look for "Web server running at" for the **server URL**

-The packaged builds of Karaoke Forever Server use Electron.
-If you want to play with that side of things:

-- `npm run install-app-deps`
-- `npm start`

-On Windows, you may want to do this first from an admin prompt:

-- `npm i --global --production windows-build-tools`

 ## Contributing

 Contributions are most welcome!